buddycloud/buddycloud.com/content/pages/api.md

 channels through a REST-like interface.
 It is thought as an alternative to buddycloud's [XMPP interface](XMPP XEP "wikilink").

-Title: Sequence Diagram Test
-Element A->Element B: Hello
-Element B--> Element A : Hello there!
-Note right of Element B: This is element B\nwhispering

 <!---
 Current used diagrams images: